 When you have a sore throat, you should rest your voice and sleep well.
 This helps boost your immune system and gives it time to fight infections.

 - First, you should wash your hands frequently to prevent bacteria and germs from spreading.
-So you should wash them if you’re going to eat and after you use the bathroom.
+So wash them if you’re going to eat and after you use the bathroom.
 You should also wash them after sneezing or coughing.

 - Use tissues to cough or sneeze into then throw them away.
 But if you couldn’t grab a tissue, sneeze into your elbow.
 Don’t sneeze or cough into your hands to prevent the spread of infectious germs.